3 Proven Steps To Lose Weight for Good (No Tricks – Only Facts)

 Recovery & Exhaustion

-For those beginning their weight loss journey, it is important to understand how exhaustion and muscle recovery work, because working out too hard can also cause plateaus or make the 3 steps to lose weight futile.
+For those beginning their weight loss journey, it is important to understand how exhaustion and muscle recovery work, because working out too hard can also cause plateaus or render the trio of weight loss strategies ineffective.
 Be sure to assess yourself each day or week before exercising.
 Getting weaker in your lifts or running slower miles can be a sign of exhaustion, which will make weight loss more difficult.

 If this is the case, be sure to de-load or take a week off where you only do a little bit of exercise.